 A phased implementation process that began in February 2020 requires pharmaceutical companies to submit data on medicines to the EMA that is compliant with IDMP requirements, systems, and terminologies.

 In creating a ‘common language’ data repository, IDMP makes a vast quantity of medicinal product information easily accessible to all branches of life sciences worldwide.

 2. Clinical Trials Regulation

-Procedures relating to clinical trials in the European Union (EU) will change when the comes into force in December 2021.
+Procedures relating to clinical trials in the European Union (EU) will change when the Clinical Trial Regulation comes into force in December 2021.
 This new EU directive mandates that the EMA must establish and maintain several IT systems designed to improve how clinical trials are requested, assessed, and supervised.

 The Clinical Trials Regulation aims to ensure the following:

 - A streamlined application procedure via a single portal